It took Unilever 45 generations and 449 designs to create a perfect nozzle which would dispense washing powder.

 - Recruit participants for your test.
 More times than not, you want to recruit user’s of your website or product.

-- Have participants complete your tasks.
+- Have participants complete your test tasks.

-- Analyse the final results.
+- Analyse the final results of your usability test.

 Surveys and Polls